 Choose Hermes Agent When:

 - Cost efficiency on repetitive tasks matters.
-The learning loop amortizes LLM costs over time.
+The learning cycle amortizes LLM costs over time.
 A budget Hermes instance on Hetzner with DeepSeek V4 runs at $6-8/month, and each repeated task costs less as skills accumulate.

 Choose Both When: